 Habitat

 Tayassu peccari lives in a variety of habitats, including desert scrub, arid woodland, and rain forest.
 Thickets, limestone caves, and large boulders serve as shelters.
 Peccaries tend to live close to the place of their birth, and they rarely travel far from a water source.
-(Mayer, Wetzel, and August 12, 1987)
+(Mayer and Wetzel, August 12, 1987)

 Physical Description